ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Other additional parameters can be included if necessary, as defined in {{RFC9200}}.

-For the Broker, the scope represents pub-sub topics i.e., the application group, and for the KDC, the scope represents the security group.
+For the Broker, the scope represents pub/sub topics i.e., the application group, and for the KDC, the scope represents the security group.
 If there is a one-to-one mapping between the application group and the security group, the client uses the same scope for both requests.
 If there is not a one-to-one mapping, the correct policies regarding both sets of scopes MUST be available to the AS.

 The client MUST ask for the correct scopes in its Authorization Requests.
 How the client discovers the (application group, security group) association is out of scope of this document.
-(ToDo: Can pub-sub discovery handle this?)
+(ToDo: Can pub/sub discovery handle this?)

 ### Format of Scope {#scope}